 Feline infectious peritonitis or FIP is an important disease that affects domesticated cats.
 It occurs worldwide in cats of all ages.
 However, the disease is most common in young cats less than two years of age.
 Although FIP is not a particularly common disease, it is important because once a cat develops the disease, the outcome is almost invariably fatal.

-What Causes FIP?
+What Causes Feline Infectious Peritonitis?

 Feline infectious peritonitis is associated with a viral infection called feline coronavirus.
 There are many different strains of feline coronavirus, which differ in their ability to cause disease.
-Unfortunately, feline infectious peritonitis remains one of the least understood of all the diseases affecting cats.
+Unfortunately, feline infectious peritonitis remains one of the least understood of all diseases affecting cats.

 With everything we have covered so far, it is normal to feel discouraged about owning a pet cat, but don’t worry, the benefits a feline friend provides far outweigh the health problems you may have to face with your furry and cuddly friend.